openmichigan/OERbit/README.md

 ### Mailing list ###
-Although we make no promises or guarantees to respond or actually be helpful, questions, rants (specially rants), raves, general comments are welcome on the
+Although we make no promises or guarantees to respond or actually be helpful, questions, rants (especially rants), raves, general comments are welcome on the
 [OERbit Google group](http://groups.google.com/group/oerbit).
 The archives are publicly viewable but posting is restricted to members so